temirgaziev/situational_task_5/README.md

 - [Video Link](https://drive.google.com/file/d/1BGSRrg6zSzCqF8oEuoEdxdATO18Bz1AE/view?usp=sharing)

-## Project Structure
+## Techical Assignment

 The project structure includes the following components:
+Create a web application to introduce and pre-order the new "TechWave XR".
+Your application should include the following features:

-- **Product Page:** Displays detailed information about Innovatech VR Pro, including photos, videos, and descriptions.
+- **Product Page:** Display the main characteristics and features of TechWave XR.
+Include photos, videos, and product descriptions.
-- **Order Form:** Allows users to pre-order the VR headset by providing their name, email address, and desired quantity of devices.
-Data validation is implemented on the client side.
+- **Order Form:** Form for pre-ordering the AR device.
+Request the user's name, email address, and desired number of devices.
+Validate data on the client side.
-- **News Feed:** Provides the latest news and updates about Innovatech VR Pro, such as release dates and important events.
+- **News Feed:** Section with the latest news about TechWave XR - release dates, updates, and other important events.
-- **Contact Information:** Displays company contact information for communication with potential clients.
+- **Contact Information:** Section with company contact information for communicating with potential clients.
-- **Responsive Design:** The web application is designed to be responsive and display correctly on different devices.
+- **Responsive Design:** Ensure your web application is responsive to display correctly on different devices.

 ## Technologies Used